The Ultimate Guide: Best Mirrorless Cameras for Travel in 2025 (Lightweight & Powerful)

 1. Mastering Basic Settings for Travel

-This mode gives you control over the depth of the field, making it perfect for both portraits (where you might want a blurred background) and landscapes (where you want everything in focus).
-You set the aperture, and the camera adjusts the shutter speed for proper exposure.
+Aperture Priority (Av/A) allows you to control the depth of field, making it ideal for portraits where you may want a blurred background, or landscapes where everything needs to be in sharp focus.
+In this mode, you set the aperture, and the camera automatically adjusts the shutter speed for the correct exposure.

 2. ISO Management